 Works span a variety of subject matter and media, ranging from painting and drawing to sculpture, digital moving image, photography and textiles.
 Prominent themes in this year’s display include social engagement, family and nature.

-One lucky voter will win a $50 Gallery Shop voucher and two VIP tickets to the opening of AGWA's upcoming show The Rise of Sneaker Culture.
-The student artist who receives the most votes will receive a $250 Gallery Shop voucher.
-The school that the winning artist attended will also receive an art workshop and tour of The Rise of Sneaker Culture exhibition for a maximum of 30 school children.
+As part of the Award, Lara receives a $250 Gallery Shop voucher.
+One lucky voter has also won a $50 Gallery Shop voucher and two VIP tickets to the opening of AGWA's upcoming show The Rise of Sneaker Culture.
+Iona Presentation College, as the school that Lara Sawyer attended, will also receive an art workshop and class tour of The Rise of Sneaker Culture exhibition..

 Congratulations to Lea Baluyot from Balga Senior High School for winning the Packers' Prize for her work